bitprj/BitCamp/Javascript/README.md

 :books: **Summary**

+Now that students have a general idea of how to use HTML and CSS, we will combine this knowledge with their experience with JavaScript to **create an interactive website**.
+This week, students will add to the website they created last week to **incorportate JavaScript**.
+They should also come up with and submit an idea for their final project, which will be some type of interactive site that utilizes all of the skills they've gained from this course.

+**Learning Objectives**

+- Integrating JS with HTML and CSS
+- Making a static site interactive with JS

+### **Weeks 5 and 6**

+***

+:books: **Summary**

-During the final week of the JavaScript BitCamp, students are to assemble their **final projects**.
-Though students will have complete freedom with what they choose to do for this assignment, they must include the JavaScript skills that they learned from this course - **arrays, loops, conditionals, and recursion**, all while **utilizing the user's input to produce an output**.
+During the final weeks of the JavaScript BitCamp, students are to assemble their **final projects**.
+Though students will have complete freedom with what they choose to do for this assignment, they must include the JavaScript skills that they learned from this course - **arrays, loops, conditionals, and design (HTML/CSS)**, all while **utilizing the user's input to produce an output**.